Truth (plays): First book publication and critical response

 Sterling sent a Truth leaflet to H. L. Mencken, who shot back: “It is amusing to find ‘Frederick Coykendall’ giving his imprimatur to George Sterling.
 What next, in God's name?
 Who in hell is Coykendall?”

 Each leaflet's back cover was an order form.
-For each book Bookfellows published, the club counted how many order forms it received, then it printed and bound exactly that many copies, plus a few for the author and for the club's own use.
+For each book Order of Bookfellows published, the club counted how many order forms it received, then it printed and bound exactly that many copies, plus a few for the author and for the club's own use.
 No extra copies were left for bookstores or libraries.

 December 1923 first edition of play Truth by George Sterling, published by Bookfellows, Chicago.

 Truth was published December 1923 by the Bookfellows in a deluxe collector's edition limited to 285 copies.
 Truth sold 250 copies to Bookfellows members.
 The club printed an extra 35 copies for the author and for its own use.
 Each copy of Truth was hand-numbered and signed by Sterling.

 Because copies of Truth were available only to Bookfellows members, critics were unaware of Sterling's new play.
 One critic did write a lengthy review, reporting: “the poetry is beautiful, especially the lyrics that are interspersed,” and quoting “Atthan Dances” as an example.

 More specific was poet Clark Ashton Smith, who wrote to Sterling: “I read Truth ... and admired it.
 I can see that it would be effective on the stage.
 The songs are among your best lyrics: two of them (‘Atthan Dances’ was one) still haunt me with ineluctable beauty and strangeness.
 There is nothing like them in poetry.”